Advertisement

 MARBLE CAKE

-Often found as a chocolate-iced loaf cake, marble cake is made by swirling yellow and chocolate butter cake batters together to create a marbled effect.
+Often found as a chocolate-iced loaf cake, marble cake is made by swirling yellow and chocolate butter cake batters together to create a marbled effect (photo at right).
 It originated in the U.S. or Canada around 1870.

 MARZIPAN and ALMOND PASTE

-Marzipan is a paste of sugar and ground almonds that is used as a pastry filling, and was traditionally popular in wedding cakes as a layer on top of the cake and under the fondant; it is sweeter than almond paste.
-Marzipan has more sugar and can be eaten directly as a confection, while almond paste would not be eaten directly but used as an ingredient.
+Marzipan is used as a pastry filling and was traditionally popular in wedding cakes as a layer on top of the cake and under the fondant.
+Marzipan is sweeter than almond paste; it has more sugar and can be eaten directly as a confection, while almond paste is not be eaten directly but is used as an ingredient.
 While European countries regulate the ratios of sugar:almonds that define marzipan and almond paste, these do not exist in the U.S. Because the ratios can vary significantly, try different brands to see what you like.
+Pistachio Marzipan has 4% to 8% ground pistachios and is the form most often used in filled chocolates.
+See also persipan.

 MERINGUE